By Laws

 3. The Letters Patent of the Club provide and require that the Head Office of the Club is to be situated in the City of Ottawa;

 4. The Club activities actually carried on are those of a sprint racing canoe/kayak club with a very strong recreational, dragon boat, outrigger disciplines within the club.
+5. The club is a Member Club of the Sprint Racing Discipline of Canoe/Kayak Canada.

 NOW THEREFORE BE IT ENACTED as a by-law of the Club as follows: